 'Development and testing' includes adaptation of your team's data processing pipeline to generate PDS-compliant archival data products and volumes.
-After you have designed and prototyped your products, constructing and validating a sample volume will ensure that the system you set up to produce your data volumes automatically will be PDS compliant and acceptable without revision.
+After you have designed and prototyped your products, constructing and validating a sample volume

 4.1 Development

 The main elements of a typical data processing pipeline are shown in Figure 4.1.
 The data are collected, inspected, cleaned up, and stored in the first stage; calibrated in the second; and processed to standard products in the third.
 If the flow is designed to support archiving, raw primary and ancillary data can be formatted as PDS objects, named, and labeled before entering the team database.
 As derivative files are created later in the pipeline, they are also named and labeled to PDS standards.
 The archiving step then becomes little more than bookkeeping-staging the new files until enough have been collected to assemble a new volume, creating and validating the volume, and delivering it to PDS.